-Pharmaceutical Harm is more than just adverse reactions; it is a system-wide problem.
-There is a lack of transparency and questionable protocol that add to patient harm.
+Pharmaceutical harm is more than just adverse reactions; it is a system-wide problem.
+A lack of transparency and questionable protocol adds to patient harm.
 Patients need to understand how medications are approved, regulated, and marketed.

 The FDA’s Center for Drug Evaluation and Research (CDER) breaks down the approval process into the following phases:

-1. Pre-clinical: After a drug company discovers a new compound, the FDA-approval process is started.
-The drug must first be tested on animals to determine safety, effectiveness, and toxicity levels of the drug.
-After compiling initial data, the company then submits an Investigational New Drug (IND) to the FDA.
-The IND includes results from the animal testing and a plan for human testing.
-It is at this point in the process that the FDA makes a decision on the risk vs. benefit.
+1. Preclinical: After a drug company discovers a new compound, the FDA approval process starts.
+The drug must first be tested on animals to determine its safety, effectiveness, and toxicity levels.
+After compiling initial data, the company submits an Investigational New Drug (IND) to the FDA.
+The IND includes animal testing results and a human testing plan.
+At this point in the process, the FDA decides on risk vs. benefit.

 a.)
 Phase 1- To discover the drug’s most frequent side effects.

 b.)
-Phase 2- Researchers gather preliminary data on how the drug works in people with certain diseases or conditions.
+Phase 2- Researchers gather preliminary data on how the drug works in people with specific diseases or conditions.
 They compare the drug against a placebo.

 c.)
-Phase 3: Researchers test the safety and effectiveness in a larger number of people on different doses and varying combinations of other drugs.
+Phase 3: Researchers test the safety and effectiveness of more people on different doses and combinations of other drugs.

-3. New Drug Application (NDA) review: Once clinical trials end, the drug company submits a New Drug Application.
+3. New Drug Application (NDA) review: Once clinical trials end, the drug company submits a New Drug Application (NDA).
 The FDA has 60 days to review the NDA before filing it.
-Once that happens, it reviews the research submitted by the drug company for safety and effectiveness and it reviews the proposed label.
+Once that happens, it reviews the research submitted by the drug company for safety and effectiveness and the proposed label.
 Lastly, the FDA inspects the facility where the drug is manufactured.
 It is at this point that the FDA either approves the drug or rejects it.

 Prescription Drug User Fee Act (PDUFA)

-A surrogate endpoint is an indicator such as medical testing (blood testing, scans) used to tell if a treatment works but does not guarantee its effectiveness.
-Using the example of a cancer drug, if a drug reduces a tumor, the FDA considers it effective even if there is no clinical trial data showing that it prolongs your life.
+A surrogate endpoint is an indicator, such as medical testing (blood testing, scans), used to tell if a treatment works but does not guarantee its effectiveness.
+For example, if a cancer drug reduces a tumor, the FDA considers it effective even if there is no clinical trial data showing that it prolongs life.

-The FDA’s funding comes from taxpayers, but close to 50% of drug approval funding comes from the drug companies themselves- the very industry it should be regulating.
-PDUFA was passed to provide a budget to hire more scientists to review the extra load of drug approvals.
-This brings up many red flags for consumer groups and patient advocates in that there is a greater chance of adverse events post-approval when a drug is fast-tracked.
-Adverse reactions are not discovered in a timely manner and this puts patients at risk.
+The FDA’s funding comes from taxpayers, but nearly 50% of drug approval funding comes from the drug companies themselves—the industry it should be regulating.
+PDUFA was passed to provide a budget for hiring more scientists to review the extra load of drug approvals.
+This raises many red flags for consumer groups and patient advocates, as there is a greater chance of adverse events post-approval when a drug is fast-tracked.
+Adverse reactions are not discovered promptly, which puts patients at risk.
 Faster does not always equal better.

 Patient Safety Concerns About Pre-Approval Process